goss-org/goss/docs/manual.md

   * `toUpper` - Changes piped input to UPPERCASE

 **NOTE:** gossfiles containing text/template `{{}}` controls will no longer work with `goss add/autoadd`.
 One way to get around this is to split your template and static goss files and use [gossfile](#gossfile) to import.
 **NOTE:** Some of Sprig functions have the same name as the older Custom Goss functions.
-The Sprig are been overwritten by by the custom functions for backwards compatibility.
+The Sprig functions are overwritten by the custom functions for backwards compatibility.

 ### Examples